reiterus/mcx-info-symfony/README.md

 which need to be moved to the appropriate directories your project, which will lead to the completion of the default information.

-## JSON-ответ
+# Response
-The output can be output in two formats:
+The output can be show in two formats:
 - in one line
 - beautifully formatted
 ```json